eklips-engine/eklips/README.md

  - Python scripting support

 # Documentation
+>[!WARNING]
+>There isn't any documentation yet.. as the editor is not done and initial release isn't out yet.

 Documentations for Eklips are at the [Wiki](https://github.com/ZeeAyZ/Eklips/wiki) tab of the Github repository.

 # Requirements